7 Reasons Why I Love Exam Gloves for Cooking Uses

-Rarely a day goes by that I don’t put on exam gloves.
-Most days it’s at my job as a sonographer (ultrasound tech), but there are many days I use them in the kitchen where they are surprisingly useful.
-Keep reading for some helpful ideas.
+Rarely a day goes by that I don’t use exam gloves.
+Most days, it’s at my job as a sonographer (ultrasound tech), but there are many days I use them in the kitchen where they are surprisingly helpful.
+Don’t miss the great tips in the testimonials below.

 1. Open stubborn lids